wasswashafik/ResNet9-Model/README.md

 ### Technologies Used
 - PyTorch 1.5.x

-#C ontact
+# Contact
-In case of any help with the code below, contact me at wasswashafik [at] dcrlab [dot] org
+If you need any help with the code below, contact me at wasswashafik [at] dcrlab [dot] org